What can nurses claim on taxes?

 Handy Tips Nurses Should Know Before the Preparing a Tax Return

-May to June is just the time to get organised with your expense lists and sort through the clutter to file your tax return in a timely manner.
-Everything from your personal protective gear to your overtime meals can be included in your tax-deductible expenses.
+May to June is just the time to get organised with your expense list and sort through the clutter to file your tax return in a timely manner.
+Everything from your personal protective gear to your overtime meals can be tax-deductible expenses.

 In a nutshell – your uniform, nurse’s fob watch, safety gear that you’ve purchased yourself (like those fancy but oh so cute baby blue-rimmed protective safety googles you treated yourself to), your APHRA registration fees, overtime meals, and work-related travel can be claimed.
 And if you are hiring an accountant, those costs can also be claimed in the following year.
 We have listed all the things nurses can and cannot claim below.
-Make the most of the info listed below to keep the tax time cruisy.
+Make the most of the info listed below and run this by your tax agent or accountant to keep tax time cruisy.

 #1 – Know what expenses you can claim